-The estimated PVR value provided is based on the proposed floor system applying a sustained surcharge load of approximately 1.0 lb. per square inch on the subgrade materials.
-Potential vertical movement on the order of 1 1⁄2 to 1 3⁄4 inches was estimated at the existing grade elevation.
+The estimated PVR value is based on the proposed floor system applying a sustained surcharge load of approximately 1.0 lb. per square inch on the subgrade materials.
+Potential vertical movement on the order of 1 1⁄2 to 3 inches was estimated at the existing grade elevations at the boring locations.
+These